 To make a reservation, you will need to know the name the permit will be under, mailing address, daytime telephone number, number of people, number of stock (horses, mules, llamas), start and end dates, beginning and ending trailheads, principal destination (to help clarify trailhead), method of payment ($5 plus $5/person): credit card, check, or money order.
 You may only begin your wilderness trip on the start date and at the trailhead indicated on your wilderness permit.
 Please plan your trip before you make a reservation.
 It is your responsibility to research trails and trail conditions to decide which trip is right for you and your group.
 Park rangers will not plan your trip for you.

-Reservations are available up to 24 weeks (168 days) in advance when the wilderness permit reservation office is open (late November through September; this year, the reservation office will reopen on December 1, 2014).
+Reservations are available up to 24 weeks (168 days) in advance when the wilderness permit reservation office is open (typically, late November through September; this year, the reservation office will reopen on December 1, 2014).

 Three Ways to Make a Reservation

 Please complete this reservation form [400 kb PDF] on your computer, then print and fax it to 209/372-0739.
 (You can fax 24 hours/day, seven days/week.)
 For detailed instructions on how to fill out the form please see this instruction sheet [205 KB PDF].
 Do not email this form (never send credit card information by email).